sanyassyed/sf_eviction/README.md

    git commit -m "CICD: Initial commit from VM" git push -u origin master
    ```
+## Instructions to install required applications and packages on the VM

+### conda
+* TODO:

+### Java
+* TODO: refer to week 5 de-zoomcamp

+### Spark
+* TODO: refer to week 5 de-zoomcamp

+### Jupyter notebook
+* TODO: Check if conda comes with jupyter notebook installed?

+## Project environment setup

 ### Set the virtual conda env
 * ` conda create --prefix ./.my_env python=3.10.9 pip` -> Path to install the virtual env in the current project directory with pytho 3.10 and pip
 *  `conda activate .my_env` - to activate the virtual env
 * `conda activate` -> don't use deactivate just use `activate` to go to base

+### Jupyter Notebook with different kernal

-### Using system jupyter in the kernel from conda virtual env [Ref](https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment)
+<p> Using jupyter installed on the system and  the kernel from conda virtual env [Ref](https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment) </p>

 <p> We are going to use the pyhton in the conda virtual env and create a kernal and activate that in the system jupyter notebook </p>

 1. Add the conda virtual env python to kernal